ShieldOrder/process-layer-doctrine/doctrine/PLD.md

+cat > doctrine/PLD.md <<'EOF'
 # Process Layer Doctrine

 ## Reference Statement

 The Process Layer Doctrine defines a neutral process layer that sits between governance intent and execution outcomes.

 It does not decide what should be funded or governed.
 It defines how decisions are made legible, verifiable, and inspectable.

 PLD treats process as infrastructure.